 “Many fields are seeing the need for master’s-level studies at some point in the career progression,” Viray says.
 “If someone wants to advance, the master’s degree is used as a tool to highlight.
 We’re even hearing anecdotally that some entry-level positions are requiring master’s degrees.”

 For instance, in past years, some K-12 school districts would cut salary costs by hiring only graduates with a bachelor’s degree, she explains.
 Down the road, those districts would pay teachers to obtain their master’s degrees.
 Now, many districts want teachers with a Master of Education (M.Ed.).
 This serves two purposes: It ensures teachers have master-level knowledge right out of the gate.
 And it also places the additional tuition burden on the teacher, not the district.

-Master’s Degrees Required for Professional Training
+Master’s Degrees As a Requirement for Professional Training

 When Mary Beth Barritt, assistant director of the UVM Career Center, talks to undergraduate students and alumni who are considering returning to school, especially those focused on working in industry and not academia, she describes two types of master’s degree programs.